AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 npm i -S eslint eslint-config-airbnb eslint-config-prettier eslint-plugin-prettier eslint-plugin-react eslint-plugin-react-hooks @typescript-eslint/eslint-plugin @typescript-eslint/parser prettier
 ```

-In this guide, I'll keep it short and point you to my own files, but I've recently written a longer article about linting in typescript projects so if you would like more information on this topic, head over to [my other article about linting in react native projects](https://allbitsequal.medium.com/series-react-native-step-by-step-working-with-typescript-and-linting-3961c4226793).
-Even though this article is for React Native / Expo, the linting is basically the same so I really recommend to take a look at it if you want to know more.
+In this guide, I'll keep it short and point you to my files, but I've recently written a longer article about linting in typescript projects so if you would like more information on this topic, head over to [my other article about linting in react native projects](https://allbitsequal.medium.com/series-react-native-step-by-step-working-with-typescript-and-linting-3961c4226793).
+Even though this article is for React Native / Expo, the linting is basically the same so I recommend to take a look at it if you want to know more.

 To continue with our current step, go to this repository and copy the following files and put them into your project's root:
 - .editorcofig